 Open Source Gems

-I am always delighted to come across useful open source projects.
-There are many (way more important) reasons why open source is great, but being able to look under the hood of the software I use and sometimes even make small changes to my liking is something I really appreciate.
+It’s always delighting to come across useful open source projects.
+There are many important reasons for why open source is great, but just being able to look under the hood of the software I use and sometimes even make small changes to my liking is something I really appreciate.
 It is also easier to trust the software when I can compile it from source myself.

 Here are some of the open source projects I have come across in the past few years and really like: